 My favorite combination was the Goddess salad with a variety of organic lettuce, tomatoes, shaved fennel, and a creamy basil dressing.
 I picked up the fennel flavor again in the pizza when I added the Berkshire pork fennel sausage to the Daisy.
-Built on a foundation of a thin crispy crust were a combination of organic tomato sauce, hand-stretched mozzarella, basil, and extra virgin olive oil.
+Built on a foundation of a thin crispy crust was a combination of organic tomato sauce, hand-stretched mozzarella, basil, and extra virgin olive oil.
 The house-made salted caramel gelato was the perfect finish to the meal.

 Pair their Saturday morning caramel rolls with something from the craft coffee bar.
-Fireflour partnered with the Minneapolis-based Dogwood Coffee to build an over the top craft coffee bar, which pairs perfectly with their bakery items.
+Fireflour partnered with the Minneapolis-based Dogwood Coffee to build an over-the-top craft coffee bar, which pairs perfectly with their bakery items.